viniciusfbb/ipub-refit/README.md

   ```

   #### Headers
   You can declare the headers necessary in the api interface and method.
-To the declare static headers that will be used in all api call, just declare above the interface:
+To the declare headers that will be used in all api call, just declare above the interface:
   ```delphi
   [Headers('User-Agent', 'Awesome Octocat App')] [Headers('Header-A', '1')]